LightCuppixLab/Pets-Health-Tracker/privacy.md

-# Pets Health Logbook Privacy Policy
+# Pet Health Logbook — Privacy Policy

-Last updated: June 16, 2026
+_Last updated: June 16, 2026_

-Pets Health Tracker ("the app") is a pet-health record-keeping tool developed by Light Cup Pix Lab, based in Padova, Italy.
+Pet Health Logbook ("the app") is a pet-health record-keeping tool developed by Light Cup Pix Lab, based in Padova, Italy.
 The app lets you record and review health information about your own pets.
 This policy explains what data we collect, why, and how we handle it, in compliance with the EU General Data Protection Regulation (GDPR).

-Pets Health Tracker is available as two native apps that share the same data logic: an Android app and an iOS app.
+Pet Health Logbook is available as two native apps that share the same data logic: an Android app and an iOS app.
 This single policy covers both.
 The only differences between platforms are the sign-in provider and the subscription provider, and these are explained where relevant.
 Everything else is identical.

-Pets Health Tracker is a record-keeping tool, not a medical one: it shows your pet's data and trends, but it does not provide veterinary diagnoses and does not replace professional veterinary advice.
+Pet Health Logbook is a record-keeping tool, not a medical one: it shows your pet's data and trends, but it does not provide veterinary diagnoses and does not replace professional veterinary advice.

 You can also read our Terms of Service at https://pethealthtracker.app/terms.